Click to resize the text + -

 Students are responsible for lodging ($25.00 per night double occupancy) and meals.

-Equipment: Classroom supplies, extra towels if staying at NLETC
+Equipment: Pen/Pencil, notebook, and extra towels if you are staying at NLETC.

 Location: NLETC